 14. All boats must during the race be have a functional VHF radio turned on, either handheld or stationary.

-14.2 – the boat is equipped with the following mandatory safety equipment:
+14.2 Participating boats must be equipped with the following mandatory safety equipment:

-- Life jackets - worn during the entire race and equipped with a D-ring and a an emergency flash.
+- Life jackets for crew and skipper.
+For singlehanded participants the lifejacket must be worn during the entire race.
+2Star participants must wear lifejacket at night and when the circumstances demand it.
+The lifejackets can be equipped with a D-ring and a an emergency flash.

 - Lifelines that can be worn at the same time as a lifejacket.